Story

 In order to achieve our program goals, we recruit and train KEIA leaders, who sympathize with Kumon’s philosophy of nurturing children’s growth, to facilitate our programs.
 Bringing together international and Japanese KEIA leaders who are either studying or working in Japan, we provide a learning environment where children can experience diversity.

-EIC Program introduction
+GIC Program introduction

 1Ice-breaking

-3Traveling around the World
+3Traveling Around the World

 By experiencing diverse cultures, children can understand more about different cultures and broaden their worldviews.